danfuzz/samizdat/doc/language-guide/05-control.md

 in any of the consequent blocks.

 **Note:** Unlike other languages in the C tradition, *Samizdat* does not allow consequent blocks to fall through.
+So, a block-final `break` isn't necessary.
+And if there is partial code in common between cases, the thing to do is factor it out into a separate function.

 TODO: Neither `else` handling nor name binding has yet been implemented.